 Tamai M, Adachi E, Kawase M, Tagawa YI.
 Syngeneic implantation of mouse hepatic progenitor cell-derived three-dimensional liver tissue with dense collagen fibrils.
 World J Gastroenterol 2021; In press

-Core Tip: Liver transplantation is a therapeutic procedure used to recover liver function in patients with irreversible liver failure; however, presently there is a shortage of transplant organs available.
+Core Tip: Liver transplantation is a therapeutic procedure used to recover liver function in patients with irreversible liver failure; however, there is presently a shortage of transplant organs available.
 Hepatic stem and progenitor cells are expected to allow regenerative medicine to produce a cell source as an alternative to whole organs.
-The portal branch-ligated, hepatic lobe-derived hepatic progenitor cells multiplied in a bioreactor chamber to form liver organoid tissues comparable to liver lobules.
+The portal branch-ligated, hepatic lobe-derived HPCs multiplied in a bioreactor chamber to form liver organoid tissues comparable to liver lobules.
 These organoid tissues were implanted into syngeneic mice.
-This portal branch-ligated-derived hepatic progenitor cell line has the potential to proliferate, mature, and form implantable hepatic tissue.
+This portal branch-ligated-derived HPC line has the potential to proliferate, mature, and form implantable hepatic tissue.

 INTRODUCTION

-Liver transplantation is a therapy for irreversible liver failure; however, donor organs are in short supply at present[1,2].
+Liver transplantation is a therapy for irreversible liver failure; however, donor organs are currently in short supply[1,2].
 Cell transplantation therapy for liver failure is still at the developmental stage and has a critical problem in terms of a shortage of human primary hepatocytes[3].
 Human embryonic stem/induced pluripotent stem (ES/iPS) cell-derived hepatocytes are thought to be an alternative to human primary hepatocytes, but ES/iPS cells are difficult to differentiate into mature hepatocytes in culture[4,5].
-ES/iPS cell-derived immature hepatocytes have successfully developed into mature liver tissue in animals after their implantation[6,7].
+ES/iPS cell-derived immature hepatocytes successfully developed into mature liver tissue in animals after implantation[6,7].
 However, this process requires a great deal of time, effort, and expense in order to obtain a sufficient number of ES/iPS cell-derived hepatocytes in culture to achieve the amount needed for them to continue to proliferate.
-There have been several reports of rat hepatic progenitor cells, such as small hepatocytes[8] and Lgr5+ rat and mouse liver stem cells[9,10] becoming established in culture.
+There have been several reports of rat HPCs, such as small hepatocytes[8] and Lgr5+ rat and mouse liver stem cells[9,10] becoming established in culture.
 These hepatic stem/progenitor cells have the ability to proliferate and differentiate into hepatocytes and cholangiocytes[11,12].
-Recently, we also succeeded in establishing hepatic progenitor cell lines prepared from the portal branch-ligated hepatic lobe in mice (PBL-hepatic progenitor cell)[13].
+Recently, we also succeeded in establishing HPC lines prepared from the portal branch-ligated hepatic lobe in mice (PBL-HPCs)[13].
 These cells could differentiate into mature hepatocytes in the presence of oncostatin M, or to cholangiocytes in EHS gel.

 Besides dissociated hepatocyte implantation, regenerative medicine is also expected to enable the implantation of extracellular matrices containing aggregate, or organoids consisting of hepatocytes and non-parenchymal cells[14-16].
 In vitro liver organoid tissue has previously been generated by accumulating collagen fibrils, human fibroblast cell line (HFO cell), and human hepatocarcinoma cell line (Hep G2) on a mesh of polylactic acid (PLA) fabric using a bioreactor[14].
 Also, instead of HFO and HepG2, mouse embryonic fibroblasts and primary hepatocytes were used for this in vitro liver organoid tissue.
 These in vitro liver organoid tissues generated transplantable liver organoid tissues in the right portal vein branch-ligated nu/nu mouse with a condensed collagen fibril matrix[14].
 The fibroblasts are embedded in the network collagen fibrils of this artificial tissue, and it is therefore useful for reconstructing the hepatic interstitial structure.

-In this study, the PBL-hepatic progenitor cells were expanded and formed liver organoid tissue which was comparable to liver lobules using an originally designed bioreactor system, and was also implanted into its syngeneic wild-type mouse.
+In this study, the PBL-HPCs were expanded and formed liver organoid tissue, which was comparable to liver lobules using an originally designed bioreactor system, and was also implanted into its syngeneic wild-type mouse.

 MATERIALS AND METHODS